-Scar tissue if left untreated/unmanaged could lead to mobility and chronic pain issues.
-Individuals that are recovering from a traumatic injury often have issues brought on from scar tissue.
-Scar tissue build-up is part of the healing process but in some cases, the tissue build-up can create another set of health issues.
-Restricted mobility and range of motion and lack of flexibility can worsen over time.
+If left untreated/unmanaged, scar tissue could lead to mobility and chronic pain issues.
+Individuals recovering from a traumatic injury often have issues brought on by scar tissue.
+Scar tissue build-up is part of the healing process, but in some cases, the tissue build-up can create another set of health issues.
+Restricted mobility, range of motion, and lack of flexibility can worsen over time.

-Scar tissue can be broken up, managed, and kept loose/relaxed through various chiropractic/physical therapy techniques, stretches, exercises, and diet adjustments.
+The tissue can be broken up, managed, and kept loose/relaxed through various chiropractic/physical therapy techniques, stretches, exercises, and diet adjustments.
 Breaking up scar tissue and keeping it relaxed is necessary to restore full movement and range of motion.
-A certain degree of scar tissue will remain to mark the wound, but the pliability and softness of these tissues can be treated.
-Chiropractors can implement several techniques to break down scar tissue.
+A certain degree of tissue will remain to mark the wound, but the pliability and softness of these tissues can be treated.
+Chiropractors can implement several techniques.

-The Graston technique uses instrumentation for addressing scarring in soft-tissue areas like the legs, neck, and lower back.
-A chiropractor targets the thicker scar tissue areas gently breaking them down.
+The Graston technique uses instrumentation to address scarring in soft-tissue areas like the legs, neck, and lower back.
+A chiropractor targets the thicker scar tissue areas, gently breaking them down.

-Using a pulsating instrument, chiropractors can target specific areas of scar tissue buildup.
+Chiropractors can target specific areas of scar tissue buildup using a pulsating instrument.
 The instrument massages the areas to improve flexibility and reduce stress in the tissue.